nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a guest : `edit_guest`

-Edits the details of the guest identified by the index number used in the displayed guest list.
+This command will allow you to edit the details of the guest identified by the `INDEX` number used in the displayed guest list.
 Existing values will be overwritten by the input values.

 **Format:** `edit_guest INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [rsvp/RSVP] [r/RELATION] [t/TAG]...`